 Ms. Sullivan grew up in Greensboro and is a double Tar Heel.
 She graduated from the University of North Carolina School of Law with Honors.
 In law school, she earned a position on the University of North Carolina Law Review, for which she served as Symposium Editor.
 As an undergraduate, Ms. Sullivan double majored in broadcast journalism and political science, and she anchored UNC’s weekly newscast, Carolina Week.

 Before law school, Ms. Sullivan worked in the commercial real estate finance industry coordinating CMBS loan defeasance transactions.
 Defeasance is a process by which a borrower substitutes U.S. government securities for real property as collateral on a securitized commercial mortgage loan.

-Ms. Sullivan is a regular volunteer for Dress for Success of the Triangle and is a current member of Leadership Raleigh’s 31st class.
+Ms. Sullivan is a board member of Women for Success, a fundraising arm of Dress for Success Triangle.
+She is also a graduate of Leadership Raleigh’s 31st class.

 Awards and Honors